micahnorwoodjordan/getmybeats/README.md

 - At the time I was trying to save as much money as possible, and having deployed my infrastructure to AWS bare metal, the cost was high.
 For this reason, I decided to migrate to DigitalOcean and consolidate both client and server side apps to the same Droplet
 - Here's an overview of what happens when a browser requests `getmybeats.com`
-  - The Nginx proxies the request to the Gunicorn web server gateway interface
+  - Nginx proxies the request to the Gunicorn web server gateway interface
   - Gunicorn passes the request to the Django application
   - Django responds with an HTML template, which contains a script pointing to the bundled Angular frontend
-  - the browser loads the document and voilà, the music player the user can begin listening to my music
+  - the browser loads the document and voilà, the user can begin listening to my music

-### api 📟
+### api: Python/Django Rest Framework 📟

-- I built this backend in Python using the Django Rest Framework
 - The backend's responsibilities/tasks include but are not limited to:
   - run dedicated cron tasks for regular system pruning and upkeep
   - host an admin interface to neatly and safely manage database tables/records (comes out-of-box in a Django application)